botpress/botpress/docs/guide/docs/infrastructure/pipeline.md

 ## Overview

 **Bot Pipelines** (not to be confused with Development Pipelines) are built on top of the multi-bot capability of Botpress.
 They allow teams to work on chatbots with multiple **stages** just like they work on software products.
 Different versions of a chatbot can run and co-exist on various stages.
-In software development, each team has its way of working with pipelines and reacting to events along the channel.
+In software development, each team has its way of working with pipelines and reacting to events.
 Botpress pipelines let you do the same.

 ![Pipeline](assets/dev-pipeline.png)